hiiamboris/red-wiki/docs/[DOC]-Why-you-have-to-copy-series-values.md

 What does that mean in practice?

-In almost all non-Lisp languages, you go from a textual representation of your source code to an AST which is compiled/interpreted.
+In almost all non-Lisp languages, you go from a textual representation of your source code to an AST (abstract syntax tree) which is compiled/interpreted.
 That is not the case in Red/Rebol, the text representation is LOADed as Red data and put in a block, illustrated by this example:

 ```red
 red>> src: {test: func [input /local s][s: "hello" append s input]}